marianoktm/SECPROG-Unisa/README.md

 Let's read the manual of `open`:

 "Given a pathname  for a file, open() returns a file descriptor".

 No shit Sherlock.
 But actually that's a fair point, because if we read further:

 "**O_NOFOLLOW** If pathname is a symbolic link, then the open fails".

-Our `open` does not use the `O_NONFOLLOW` option, does that mean we can open a symlink?
+Our `open` does not use the `O_NONFOLLOW` option.
+That means we can open a symlink?

 Let's create a link to the `token` file and let's use it as argument for `./flag04`: